mr3nz1/etite_challenge/README.md

 - [Figma](https://www.figma.com/file/xHGZ5djI9o7hvRltvge7xO/Etite-challenge?type=design&node-id=0-1&mode=design&t=jCg9kgcKFciHR891-0)

-## To create new events login to the admin dashboard with these credentials
+## Usage
- Use these credentials
+- To create a new event login with these credentials
   email: test@gmail.com
   password: 123

-## To book events register an account and login with your credentials
+- To book events register an account and login with your credentials

 ## Setup Instructions